bjoerge/weigh/README.md

 # Weigh [![Build Status](https://travis-ci.org/bjoerge/weigh.svg)](https://travis-ci.org/bjoerge/weigh)

-A command line tool to check the approximate weight (in bytes) of any npm module that works in the browser
+A command line tool to check the bundle size of one or more browser compatible npm modules

 ## Install